 Genetics studies are needed to improve understanding of stock structure, which will improve our ability to realistically model stock size.
 Genetics studies will also allow us to identify the spawning stock origin of different components of the population, to track movement of cod from winter to summer, and to inform selectivity and stock size relative to summer surveys.
 All of these insights are critical to inform better understanding of stock structure, which will improve management.

 Maturity

-The stock assessment critically needs better estimates of size and age at maturity and how these parameters are affected by temperature.
+The stock assessment critically needs better estimates of size- and age-at-maturity and how these parameters are affected by temperature.

 Literature Cited